-The new National Biotechnology Center: Starting in October 2019, the biotechnology education and workforce development community will be supported by the InnovATEBIO National Center for Biotechnology Education.
+The new National Biotechnology Education Center: Starting in October 2019, the biotechnology education and workforce development community is supported by the InnovATEBIO National Center for Biotechnology Education.
+The Center is located at Austin Community College, Texas.
+Partnering organizations and institutions are Madison College, Wisconsin; Forsyth Technical Community College, North Carolina; DNA Learning Center, New York; Finger Lakes Community College, New York; Digital World Biology, Washington; and BABEC in California.
 InnovATEBIO is supported by a five-year ATE (below) national center grant (NSF DUE 1901984).
 The InnovATEBIO National Biotechnology Education Center will address the need to educate highly skilled technicians for the nation's biotechnology workforce.
-Toward this goal, InnovATEBIO will provide leadership in biotechnology technician education, including support for development and sharing of best practices in biotechnology workforce development.
+Toward this goal, InnovATEBIO will provide leadership in biotechnology technician education, including support for development and sharing of best practices and emerging technologies in biotechnology workforce development.